Unmanned Aircraft System Pilot

 - Model leadership values and principles.
 Provide positive influence.
 Emphasize teamwork.

-- Adjust actions based on changing information and evolving situation awareness.
+- Adjust actions based on changing information and evolving situational awareness.
 Develop and implement contingency plans.
 Communicate changing conditions to assigned resources and supervisor.

 Perform Unmanned Aircraft Systems Pilot-Specific Duties